lorencianodramayo/code-inline/README.md

 # Code-Inline Instructions

-* Download/Pull Files from Repo.
+* Download/Pull files from Repo.
 * open folder in the terminal and type `npm install`
 * once done, create a new folder named `creatives` and `output`